sytnax-erorr/Object-detection-test-with-react/README.md

 **Model Selected  - “ssd_mobilenet_v2”**

-**Reasons**: Since our primary focus was to detect the objects on real time (web cam),  so we needed higher speed with little compromise with accuracy.
+**Reasons**: Since our primary focus was to detect the objects on real time (web cam), so we needed higher speed then accuracy.

 **Config file** : Full model pipeline config file is present in the directory /Model/pipeline.config